ibm-cloud-docs/containers/cs_subnets.md

 ## Removing subnets from a cluster
 {: #remove-subnets}

 If you no longer need subnets, you can remove them from your cluster.
-Subnets can only be detached from a cluster if none of the IP addresses derived from that subnet range are in use in your cluster.
-{: shortdesc}

-### Removing a subnet in an IBM Cloud infrastructure account from a cluster
-{: #remove-sl-subnets}

-Remove a subnet that is in your IBM Cloud infrastructure account from a cluster.
 After you remove the subnet, it is no longer available to your cluster, but it still exists in your IBM Cloud infrastructure account.
 {: shortdesc}

 <p class="note">Subnets can only be detached from a cluster if none of the IP addresses derived from that subnet range are in use in your cluster.</br></br>Portable public IP addresses are charged monthly.
 If you remove the subnet, you still must pay the monthly charge for the IP addresses, even if you used them only for a short amount of time.</p>